UofA-BAJA/2024-2025-Firmware/src/CarComputer/readme.md

 * The CarLogger class provides the ability to write debug logs, warnings, errors, and panic messages to the car.log file found in /home/<user\>/car.log
 * The CarTime class provides the ability to get information regarding the time in the car.

 The next concept to understand is the idea of a command.
 One of the more challenging concepts to understand is the idea of binding procedures to commands.
+Procedures are processes that run on the car and have a lifetime.
+As such, that has to be something that starts and ends the procedure.
+Commands are the way in which procedures are started and stopped.
+When a command is  sent from the pit GUI software, it is sent to the *procedure scheduler*, which then processes the command and manages the procedures that are *bound* to the command.
+When a procedure is bound to a command, it has a list of start commands and end commands.
+When the command is received, the procedures that are bound with that start command are started, and the procedures that are bound to that end command are ended.
+The easiest way to understand this concept is with an example, described in the [procedures](#procedures) section.

+The place where the subsystems and procedures are defined is in the *Car Container*.
+In the header file of the class the subsystems are defined.
+They are initialized in the constructor, usually taking the *Can Dispatcher* as a constructor parameter.
+The procedure objects are not actually instantiated in the car container class, rather, they are bound to commands using the procedure scheduler.
+The syntax of doing this might seem bizarre at first.
+Examples of doing this is described in the [car container](#car-container) section.

 ### CAN Setup

 ### Radio Setup